 Did you know that between mid-spring and late fall, Monarchs produce FOUR generations of butterflies?
-The last group of Monarch butterflies usually emerge in November.
-Instead of living the same short life cycle of their predecessors, November Monarchs fly south for the winter, take a little vacation, then migrate back north in the spring to start the generational cycle all over again.
+The last group of Monarch butterflies usually emerges in November.
+Instead of living the same short life cycle as their predecessors, November Monarchs fly south for the winter, take a little vacation, then migrate back north in the spring to start the generational cycle all over again.
 The wonder of nature!

 Inspired by amazing Monarchs (and a fun new painting technique we learned from our friends at Make It Your Own) we created this DIY Monarch butterfly mask!
 It’s a wonderful chance for kids to experiment with new ways of making art – and the warm reds, yellows, and oranges of butterflies are a perfect compliment to the late summer and early autumn atmosphere.

 Our artfully handmade masquerade mask is such a fun way for kids to create useable art.
-You can put this lovely mask to work for a little butterfly dramatic play, stick it in a potted plant for some gorgeous seasonal garden art, or even ditch the handle and make a set of oversized butterflies into an autumn garland!
+You can put this lovely mask to work for a little butterfly garden play, stick it in a potted plant for some gorgeous seasonal art, or even ditch the handle and make a set of oversized butterflies into a late summer or autumn garland.

-When October rolls around, combine this with a beautiful pair of paper bag butterfly wings from Make It Your Own for a gorgeous DIY Halloween costume your kids can make (with a little bit of help!) themselves.
+When October rolls around, combine this with a beautiful pair of kid-made paper bag butterfly wings for a gorgeous DIY Halloween costume your kids can make (with a little bit of help!) themselves.

-To make your own painted butterfly mask you’ll need:
+To make your own kids butterfly mask you’ll need:

 - Watercolor paper (we used a sheet of 11″ x 15″ watercolor paper.
 If you’d rather use what you already have, you can tape/glue together two 8.5 x 11 sheets instead)

-- Black and white acrylic or tempera paint (with a secret ingredient added…!)
+- Black tempera paint or acrylic paint (with a secret ingredient added…!)

 - A Paintbrush